zfried/AMASE/README.md

 ## Required Data Files

 Before running AMASE, download all required data files from the [Dropbox directory](https://www.dropbox.com/scl/fo/ycr5qe4mueemtuyoffp9d/ACd8engNRUgVtEERkm_0JSU?rlkey=1tiop6c30zefloyny8ntzelwg&dl=0) and place them in your `directory_path`.
+These are the files required for the graph calculations and the catalogs/metadata from CDMS/JPL.

 ## Usage